RocketChat/docs-old/user-guides/channels/README.md

 In read-only channels, messages can only be sent by users with write permissions.
 All users can react to messages in this channel.
 Read-only channels are most suitable for announcements and voting.

-Encrypted channels, messages will be end to end encrypted.
-See: [End to End Encryption](../end-to-end-encryption/) for details.

 Broadcasted channels behave like read-only channels, with only users with the right permission being able to post there.
 The differences to a read-only channel are: